georgesamuel96/Menus-in-Android/README.md

-# screenShot of App
+# screenshot of App

 This project contains some menus in android

 ![screenshot_1528250873](https://user-images.githubusercontent.com/30288171/41012050-1c1f29da-6940-11e8-8285-0d02d4baad2a.png)

-# screenShot of menus
+# screenshot of menus

 Some of menus that be created by me {Navigation Drawer & Option Menu & Floating Action Button}